What is a web crawler?

 In the vast expanse of the digital universe, web crawlers, also known as spiders or bots, play a crucial role.
+A web crawler definition refers to software robots used primarily by search engines to scan and index web pages, facilitating the retrieval of relevant search results.
 These automated scripts traverse the World Wide Web, indexing and cataloguing information for search engines, cybersecurity applications, and more.
 This article will delve into the intricate world of web crawlers, their functionality, their role in cybersecurity, and the ethical considerations surrounding their use.

 Understanding web crawlers is essential for anyone involved in cybersecurity.
 These tools are used not only by search engines to index the web but also by cybersecurity professionals to identify vulnerabilities and threats.
 This glossary entry will provide a comprehensive understanding of web crawlers, their mechanisms, and their implications in the cybersecurity landscape.

 A web crawler is an internet bot that systematically browses the World Wide Web, typically for the purpose of web indexing.
-These automated scripts visit websites, read their pages, and follow links within these pages to discover and catalogue new information.
+These automated scripts, also known as search engine bots, visit websites, read their pages, and follow links within these pages to discover and catalogue new information.
 Web crawlers are the backbone of search engines, enabling them to provide accurate and relevant search results.

 Web crawlers are also used in data mining, where they collect specified information from websites.
 In the cybersecurity field, web crawlers are used to scan websites for vulnerabilities, such as unprotected data or potential points of unauthorized access.